DataDog/integrations-extras/algorithmia/README.md

 metrics pipeline that can be used to instrument, measure, and monitor your machine learning models.

-This integration allows you to stream operational and inference-related metrics from Algorithmia Insights to the metrics API in Datadog.
+This integration allows you to stream operational metrics as well as user-defined, inference-related metrics from Algorithmia to the metrics API in Datadog.

 ## Setup